Reduce Your Stress in Boston With a Relaxing Day Out

 4. Isabella Stewart Gardner Museum

-One of my favorite places on the planet.
+The Isabella Stewart Gardner Museum is one of my favorite places on the planet.
 Really.
 This building was the personal home of Isabella.
 She was an exceptional woman, far ahead of her time.
-She adored traveling around the globe; along the way she discovered and supported a wealth of
+She adored traveling around the globe; along the way she discovered and supported a wealth of ground-breaking artists.

 5. Boston Public Library